mvsoom/thesis/writing/thesis/chapter/overview.typ

 As the reader probably anticipates by now, the natural framework for uncertainty quantification is Bayesian probability theory.
-Section~@sec:introduction touched upon the reason for this, which is plain and simple: Bayesian theory prescribes how to reason consistently and quantitatively under uncertainty (that is, how to conduct inference mathematically), and it does so uniquely, as first demonstrated by
+@sec:introduction touched upon the reason for this, which is plain and simple: Bayesian theory prescribes how to reason consistently and quantitatively under uncertainty (that is, how to conduct inference mathematically), and it does so uniquely, as first demonstrated by